improving/GITLabs-CATechnologies/handout.md

    * To check the status of the files under your repository (git status).
    * Commit the file(s) to the local repository (git commit -m <comment>)

+### View the logs for the current branch

+  * git reflog

+  This lists the commit history
 ## Clone a repository